jilek/DataBootcampFinalProject/Segment3_Deliverable/README.md

     - class 3 above the mean plus 1 standard deviation
 - 4 Class sets were split along the 25% quartiles.

-4 Class sets were quickly eliminated as they don't have enough samples on the end quartiles dues to the natural split of the ratings data into 0.25 ratings buckets.
+4 Class sets were quickly eliminated as they don't have enough samples on the end quartiles due to the natural split of the ratings data into 0.25 ratings buckets.

 Three class sets were used in the multiclass ml models of Random Forest and Extra Trees Classifier.
 In both cases the prediction and recall values were subpar at identifying highly rated chocolates.